NullVoxPopuli/defrag/README.md

 ### How is this different from dedupe?

-this gives you more control over _what_ dedupes, based on ranges in a configured `.defragrc.yaml`. additionally, this tool gives the ability to `pin` versions, whereas dedupe would use whatever resolved dependency version satisfies the pre-existing `^` range.
+Dedupe operates on the lockfile, only and `defrag` gives you more control over _what_ dedupes, based on ranges in a configured `.defragrc.yaml`. additionally, this tool gives the ability to `pin` versions, whereas dedupe would use whatever resolved dependency version satisfies the pre-existing `^` range.

 ### Can this break my lockfile?